WHEN SHOULD I APPLY?

-Unfortunately, due to our scheduled chartered flights and our investment of time and effort into training volunteers, which can take up to five days, we require volunteers to stay for at least two months.
-We believe it takes at least two months for a volunteer to become settled into their role and to learn necessary skills and techniques, therefore to maximize a volunteer's opportunity we believe longer internships are better for the volunteer and the lab.
+Unfortunately, due to the investment of time and effort into training volunteers, we require all interns to stay for approximately two months.
+We believe it takes this amount of time for a volunteer to become settled into their role and to learn necessary skills and techniques.

 WHAT ARE THE APPLICATION REQUIREMENTS?

 There are no official requirements for the internship, however the recruitment team is looking to hire positive and enthusiastic individuals that can thrive in a unique working environment.
 Candidates must have exceptional communication skills in order to excel at the Shark Lab in the dormitory style living.
 We accept volunteers with no prior field experience and in the early stages of their scientific career, all the way up to individuals that have completed their studies.

 All applications are vetted approximately six months prior to the desired start date.
 The Station Admin team will invite a small group of successful applicants to interview shortly after the deadline.
 Decisions are usually made 2-3 weeks following the interview, with typically half of the interviewees hired.
 Recruiting volunteers is a rigorous process, and the internship is highly competitive.